 Donate Used Appliances to Charity

-Donating charity serves two purposes:
+Donating to charity serves two purposes:

-- You can get a receipt and use it as a tax write-off
+1. You can get a receipt and use it as a tax write-off

-- It will be given to someone who really needs it
+2. It will be given to someone who really needs it

 Let’s be honest though, Charity doesn’t want your junk.
 I have seen the Salvation Army and Good Will reject a couch with lite stains on the cushions.
 My point is that if your appliance is junk, has issues, or is in bad shape, charity will not take it.
-When you think of donating to charity thing of the condition required as “gently used”/
+When you think of donating to charity think of the condition required as “gently used”/

 Some places will even come and get your stuff.
 Big Brothers and Big Sisters will send a truck to your house and carry it out.
-The charities will usually refurbish the appliances and resell to the public.
+The charities will usually refurbish the appliances and resell them to the public.

-The money these charities make from your used items are used to fund their missions and provide community outreach.
+The money these charities make from your used items is used to fund their missions and provide community outreach.

 Habitat For Humanity Used Appliance Stores

-This is a good option if you have a unit that still work.
+This is a good option if you have a unit that still works.
 They need to still be in decent condition.
 If so, then you may want to visit a used appliance store to have them take your unit.
 One of the best ones is called Restore, which is run by Habitat for Humanity.
 It may even be possible for them to send a truck and come pick it up.

 Pay for Removal